Dr. Léo Picard

 Work in progress

-• “Echoes of Anger in Democracy: Independent Campaign Expenditures And Attack Ads in U.S. Politics” (with Alois Stutzer and Patrick Balles)
+• “Echoes of Anger in Democracy: Independent Campaign Expenditures And Attack Ads in US Politics” (with Alois Stutzer and Patrick Balles)

 Teaching assistance